-Spruce Bark, Cones and needles can be used to make a tea or syrup that can relieve colds, reduce the fever from flu and ease joint pain that comes with these ailments.
-The cones produce the best medicine, cones are picked year round from the tops of young trees but all the ingredients have various components that when cooked together compliment each other both in taste and in the ability to work as medicine.
+Spruce Bark, Cones, and needles can be used to make a tea or syrup that can relieve colds, reduce the fever from flu and ease joint pain that comes with these ailments.
+The cones produce the best medicine, cones are picked year-round from the tops of young trees but all the ingredients have various components that when cooked together complement each other both in taste and in the ability to work as medicine.

 Directions for tea

 Usually, about 15 cones along with needles and bark are boiled for 10 to 15 minutes in a pot of water to make tea.
 The longer they boil, the stronger the medicine becomes, strain the liquid before drinking it.
 Spruce tea relieves coughing and sore throats and stuffed chests.
 Those who are sick with colds can take it three or four times a day for up to five days.
 You can cool this tea and serve it over ice if you like.
 Sweeten to taste with honey or brown sugar syrup.

 Directions for syrup

 To make a syrup that can be used like any cold syrup as well as a winter treat when put on ice cream requires a bit more work.
 To make a basic syrup you add to a big pot all the ingredients and cover with water, boil then simmer the mix for hours until it has reduced down to about a quarter of its contents and strain.
 Then add the sweetener and there it is.